department-of-veterans-affairs/vets.gov/README.md

 ## If you're a veteran

-Check out to [vets.gov](https://www.vets.gov) to get information and apply for services.
+Check out [vets.gov](https://www.vets.gov) to get information and apply for services.

 ## If you're a software developer